The purpose of art is washing the daily dust off our souls. Pablo Picasso

 Bilbao itself is an interesting backdrop to our thinking.
 There is a clear tension between living in a city with a gallery that contains, and is surrounded by, the work of ‘great international artists’ and the realities of life for many people in Spain.
 The younger artists I meet want to engage with their city and this context on a very different level to the ‘cultural education’ classes offered by the Guggenheim.
 For them ‘art is a weapon of citizenship’: and they are determined to work within the paradoxes this juxtaposition offers.

-Thinking back to Kiev and Sinop I am trying to decide what knowledge, skills and attitudes would be needed by artists wanting to work in either of these contexts.
+Thinking back to Kyiv and Sinop I am trying to decide what knowledge, skills and attitudes would be needed by artists wanting to work in either of these contexts.
 A desire, even passion, to understand the context would probably be number one: along with the capacity to be curious, ask questions and want to listen to the answers.
-Then understanding the potential for art/the arts to be a catalyst, a provocation, a celebration, a language, a metaphor – or a tool for bringing about the neo-liberal agenda.
+Then understanding the potential for art/the arts to be a catalyst, a provocation, a celebration, a language, a metaphor – or become little more than a tool for bringing about the prevailing neo-liberal agenda.
 I would want them to understand the political, social, cultural hegemonies they find themselves working in: to know what’s gone before but not to be afraid of cutting their own path.
 I would want them to be interested in mutual exchange but not be afraid to challenge or accept dissent.
 Most of all I think I would want them to be authentic.
 In their art and in their relationships with the communities/groups of people they are making it with.

 12 years ago I initiated and then ran the MA in Participatory and Community Arts at Goldsmiths.
 I think we managed to create a space where artists could develop the skills to reflect on their practice: finding a good balance between rigour of thinking and doing the work.
 As I look forward to setting up the Northern Faculty of Social Practice and deciding the content for the Academy of Participation I am excited to both take that learning forward and discover new things.